 When it comes to grilling, we usually toss burgers or a simple marinated flank steak or chicken on our Big Green Egg.
-But a grilled dessert is a fun alternative in the summer!
+But BBQ Dessert Ideas are fun alternatives in the summer!

 The hubby is in charge of grilling most nights.
 But when it comes to barbecuing a dessert, a grilled blueberry cobbler to be specific, that’s my territory!
 I dusted off my cast iron skillet and filled it with a mixture of plump, juicy blueberries, sugar, cornstarch, and a touch of cinnamon.
 I also tossed in some lemon zest and lemon juice to balance the sweetness.